MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cimagelist-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Görüntü listesi nesnesine bir tanıtıcı.
+Görüntü listesi nesnesine yönelik bir tanıtıcı.

 ### <a name="remarks"></a>Açıklamalar